-After several weeks of intense care, Kit surprisingly made a full recovery without the need for the expensive surgery that we were initially advised would be essential to close her wound.
+After several weeks of intense care, Kit surprisingly made a full recovery without the need for the expensive surgery that I was initially advised would be essential to close her wound.
 Kit and I began working together day in and day out as my hope was to establish a trust and bond with her.
 Being older from the beginning and 3 weeks in the wild, operating in survival mode, had a severe impact on our ability to do that and developing any sort of deep bond would be very difficult, if not impossible.
 I continued to work with her learning more about the intricacies behind her behaviors.
-We had been advised by fox owners and rescue experts, that in order for her to really have a full and happy life in captivity, she needed a partner... another fox to bond with.
-That is when my husband and I considered taking in Kit's 'brother' from the breeder.
+I had been advised by fox owners and rescue experts, that in order for her to really have a full and happy life in captivity, she needed a partner... another fox to bond with.
+That is when I considered taking in Kit's 'brother' from the breeder.
 They say timing is everything!
-Bill was leaving on hurricane relief and we decided that it may be a little too much, especially given the fact that we didn't have the proper enclosure to take in another fox.
-Additionally, we were concerned if after the time apart, they would even get along.
-We made the difficult decision to wait and that fox ended up with a rescue in Michigan.
+Life was a little overwhelming and I decided that it may be a little too much, especially given the fact that I didn't have the proper enclosure to take in another fox.
+Additionally, I was concerned if after the time apart, they would even get along.
+I made the difficult decision to wait and that fox ended up with a rescue in Michigan.
 I began to wonder about how much of a need there was for the rescue and placement of captive bred foxes.
 Based on what I was seeing, owner and fur farm surrenders, I tossed around the idea of rescue.
 But again, it's all in the timing.
 I considered adopting a fox at this point...
 It wasn't until I saw a Facebook post about a fur farmer in Wisconsin that had passed away and his widow was selling off their breeding pairs, first come first serve.
 I reached out to one of the organizations that I had been in contact with, who offered advise on Kit, to see if they were aware of the sale.
-I asked what we could do and offered my assistance however needed.
+I asked what I could do and offered my assistance however needed.
 Leading the fundraising effort for this mission, I was asked about my interest in taking a buddy for Kit.
-That is when Bear entered our lives and we were forever changed... given my background as a foster for another organization and the experience and knowledge gained through Kit was the moment when Fox Tale Sanctuary went from an idea to fruition... and the ball began to roll.
+That is when Bear entered my life and I was forever changed... given my background as a foster for another organization and the experience and knowledge gained through Kit was the moment when Fox Tale Sanctuary went from an idea to fruition... and the ball began to roll.